Documentation Index

 Trap Recovery

-When a WASM tool traps (panic, OOM, etc.):
+When a WASM tool traps (panic, OOM, etc.):- Instance is immediately discarded

 - Error details are logged